Malware Secure Computers

 I was extremely lucky to have had the fortuitous opportunity to have a meeting with a president of a major Canadian bank, where I described my discovery.
 Before leaving that meeting, that president offered to sit down with me to seriously discuss that bank funding my commercial product development, for a small equity stake.
 This offer is contingent upon my Proof of Concept (PoC) sever performing as I described; which I know it will, as the core principle has already been proven in my lab.

-Over the past three years, I have proven the core principle of my discovery, confirmed availability of critical custom components, self-funded our R&D to date, Yet despite my best efforts I just can not afford to self-finance our PoC server in order to obtain the funding offered by this president of a major Canadian Bank.
+Over the past three years, I have proven the core principle of my discovery, confirmed availability of critical custom components, self-funded our R&D to date, Yet despite my best efforts I just can not afford to self-finance our PoC server in order to obtain the funding offered by that president of a major Canadian Bank.

-When we first proved the core principal of my NCoCC and new computer design in our lab, we needed to manually move files through the various stages of our system in a specific pattern.
+When we first proved the core principal of my NCoCC and our new computer design in our lab, we needed to manually move files through the various stages of our system in a specific pattern.
 Where we need help is to computer automate the process in order to demonstrate our PoC server.

 My Background :